bryanzerrudo/HW01/README.md

   * Github: pc_rulez123
   * Major: 3-BS CS
   * E-mail: do.anything@gmail.com
+  * Favorite Game(s): The World Ends with You, Hearthstone
   * Class Expectations: Bring it on!
 * Name: Kennoth Lah
   * Nickname: Cannot
   * Github: xbrox
   * Major: 3-BS CS
   * E-mail: do.nothing@gmail.com
+  * Favorite Game(s): Guild Wars 2, Shadow of the Colossus
   * Class Expectations: To discover my own worth in this world of never-ending possibilities.
 ```